 - 1 teaspoon cumin

-- 3 cups Pacific Foods Organic Vegetable Broth (regular or low-sodium)
+- 2-3 cups Pacific Foods Organic Vegetable Broth (regular or low sodium)– see notes.

 - Chili toppings, if desired

 - Heat 1 tablespoon olive oil in medium saucepan over medium heat.
 Add the onion and cook for 5 minutes, until tender.
-Stir in the minced garlic cloves and chopped bell pepper and cook for another 2-3 minutes, until pepper is soft.
+Stir in the minced garlic cloves, jalapeno and chopped bell pepper and cook for another 2-3 minutes, until pepper is soft.

 - Stir in the balsamic vinegar to deglaze the pan, scraping up any browned bites on the bottom of the pan.

-- Add the cooked pepper and onion mixture to the slow cooker along with the butternut squash, chili powder, cayenne, cumin, cinnamon, black beans, broth and tomatoes with juice.
+- Add the cooked pepper and onion mixture to the slow cooker along with the butternut squash, chili powder, cayenne, cumin, cinnamon, black beans, broth and tomatoes.

 - Turn to high and cook for 5-6 hours until butternut squash is very soft and chili is thick.